cosmos/ethermint/docs/quickstart/run_node.md

 ## Key Management

 To run a node with the same key every time: replace `emintcli keys add $KEY` in `./init.sh` with:

 ```bash
 echo "your mnemonic here" | emintcli keys add $KEY --recover
 ```

-::: tip
-Ethermint currently only supports 24 word mnemonics.
+::: tip Ethermint currently only supports 24 word mnemonics.
 :::

-You can generate a new key/mnemonic with
+You can generate a new key/mnemonic with:

 ```bash
 emintcli keys add $KEY